ErpNetDocs/tech/modules/financials/cost-accounting/calculate-distribution-function.md

 Let's see an example where the sum of the DistributedAmountBase of a cost type is not the cost type Distributed Cost Amount.
 A Cost Distribution document is present with one cost type **CT1** with amount of **100.93**.

-In the Outputs table the following rows are present:
+In the Outputs table, the following rows are present:

 - LineNo: **10**; Cost Object: **StoreTransactionLine1**; Weight Coefficient: **15.11**;
 - LineNo: **20**; Cost Object: **StoreTransactionLine2**; Weight Coefficient: **0.00**;